afqueiruga/neural_continuum/Arrays to Signals.md

 \sum_{i=1}^N\left( w_i\phi_i\right)-\sum_{i=1}^{N'}\left( w'_i\phi'_i\right) \right)^2\mathrm{d}\xi'\mathrm{d}\eta\mathrm{d}\delta
 $$
 This yields a linear projection operation which is common in finite element and spectral methods.

+The ultimate goal is to obtain a procedure where we can:

+1. Optimize a continuum on an initial discretization,
+2. Refine until reaching the desired amount of accuracy,
+3. Project down a more efficient representation for inference efficiency.

+I hypothesize that this would give us more confidence in our models, and a faster training procedure by exploiting multigrid methods.

 ## What to do with this?